Catalog Description

 Hours: 72 (36 lecture, 36 activity)

-Description: Analysis and practice of movement styles used in the theatre; basic movement, control, relaxation, and interpretation.
-Character development through physical exploration and scene study.
+Description: This course takes a deep dive into the analysis and practice of movement styles to enhance acting technique applied on stage.
+Students will learn basic movement, control, relaxation, and interpretation of character through physical exploration and scene study.
 (CSU, UC)

 Course Student Learning Outcomes

-- CSLO #1: Analyze and implement the basic elements of expression and communication, such as facial expressions, body language, hand gestures, and breathing, through the use of the body.
+• CSLO #1: Analyze and implement the basic elements of expression and communication, such as facial expressions, body language, gestures, and breathing, through the use of the body.

 Effective Term